kucinghitam13/spring-boot-library/README.md

 ## Prerequisites
 * JDK 1.8+
-* Spring Tool Suite 4.1.1+ (might work on other IDE but use I recommend STS).
+* Spring Tool Suite 4.1.1+ (might work on other IDE but I recommend to use STS).
 * MySQL

 You also need to add some records beforehand (either manually from MySQL or using POST request) to use GET method for retrieving data.